Behavior-Semantic Scenery Description (BSSD) of Road Networks for Automated Driving: APPLICATION AND REAL WORLD EXAMPLES

 After introducing the basics of the Lanelet2 framework and its effects on the BSSD implementation, more detailed explanations regarding the BSSD implementation are provided considering concrete examples in the following.
-Figure \ref{fig_2} shows the aerial image and the corresponding Lanelet2 map with the BSSD extension of example A. This example represents a T-junction within a 30 km/h speed zone.
+Fig. \ref{fig_2} shows the aerial image and the corresponding Lanelet2 map with the BSSD extension of example A. This example represents a T-junction within a 30 km/h speed zone.
 The priority road is a two lane one-way road and the secondary road is a two-lane road with bidirectional traffic.
-In order to explain the implemented structure, only one sequence of atomic behavior spaces is considered (yellow marking).
+In order to explain the implemented structure, only one sequence of atomic behavior spaces is considered (yellow marking), leaving the other behavior spaces unrepresented.
 Following the sequence in the marked direction (yellow arrow) is equivalent to a right turn maneuver.
 We consider the atomic behavior space A (blue circle) for a detailed explanation of the BSSD information.
 It must be noted that pedestrians that potentially cross the secondary road during that right turn maneuver only can cross the road in the considered behavior space.
 A fence (light green line) prevents the crossing in the preceding behavior spaces.
 A crossing in the successive behavior space would no longer be part of the turn maneuver resulting in different behavioral demands.
+Of course, the global behavioral rules require that even collisions with pedestrians climbing over the fence are avoided.
+Again, at this point it should be noted that the focus of this work is on local behavioral rules that arise from specific sceneries.

 Atomic behavior spaces are directly mapped to their corresponding lanelet (black circle 1), as the behavioral demands change before and after this lanelet.
 The lanelet is defined as a member with the role \textit{lanelet} of this \textit{behavior space}, so that the scenery linkage is directly established.
 As further member, the behavior space has the relation \textit{behavior} with the role \textit{along} (black circle 2), which represents accordingly the behavior along the reference direction (the reference direction is defined by the lanelet).
 Besides the type of the relation, which is always defined, the behavioral demands of the attributes speed and overtake are directly stored within this relation (black circle 3).
 For behavior space A, the maximum allowed speed is 30 km/h and overtaking is not prohibited.